- Great value for the money

 The tech joins a full complement of airbags, stability control, and a rearview camera on the Civic.

-The NHTSA rates the 2018 Civic at five stars overall for most models, although Civic Coupes earned four stars in the frontal crash test for the passenger side.
+The NHTSA rates the current Civic at five stars overall for most models, although Civic Coupes earned four stars in the frontal crash test for the passenger side.

 2019 Honda Civic